ANCA-associated granulomatous vasculitis*

 An anterior orbitotomy was performed through a transcaruncular approach by the oculoplastics team.

 The biopsy showed sclerotic tissue with a scattered chronic granulomatous inflammation with patchy infiltrates and necrosis.
-The differential diagnosis included ANCA-associated granulomatous vasculitis (Wegener’s granulomatosis) and idiopathic orbital inflammatory syndrome.
+The differential diagnosis included ANCA-associated granulomatous vasculitis and idiopathic orbital inflammatory syndrome.

 Lymphoma was ruled out with immunohistochemistry stains with CD20 and CD79a.

-Of note, the more typical pathology seen in ANCA-associated granulomatous vasculitis (Wegener’s granulomatosis) shows occlusions of the vessels representing a vasculitis as well as interstitial granulomas.
+Of note, the more typical pathology seen in ANCA-associated granulomatous vasculitis shows occlusions of the vessels representing a vasculitis as well as interstitial granulomas.
 There are also polymorphic inflammatory infiltrates.
-The absence of these entities does not necessarily rule out the diagnosis of Wegener's granulomatosis.
+The absence of these entities does not necessarily rule out the diagnosis of granulomatosis with polyangiitis.

 Disease limited to the orbit alone or orbit and sinuses, such as in our patient, has been reported to show a more polymorphous pattern of infiltrative cells, which includes plasma cells, histiocytes, epithelioid cells and eosinophils compared to patients with systemic ANCA-associated granulomatous vasculitis (Ahmed 2008, Fecher 2002).